 That includes the ending, which at first glance may feel disappointing.
 Something about it stuck in my craw — yet I could tell that the problem was with me, not with McCarthy or the Coens.
 I was missing something.
 Seeing the film a second time, I caught subtleties I had missed at first, and everything fell into place.
 It’s a mistake to take the film for a simple crime thriller.
 You look at it that way and you’ll surely be let down by the conclusion.
 Look at it instead as a story about the capriciousness of fate, about how lives can be changed in the blink of an eye in ways that are unpredictable and unfair.
 One character even vocalizes the film’s theme outright: “You can’t stop what’s comin’.
 It ain’t all waitin’ on you.
 That’s vanity.”

 Through the combined genius of McCarthy and the Coens, the film is constantly riveting.
 Even when the scenes are wordless, we are compelled to watch because, now that the dice have been thrown, we want to see where they land.
 It’s as close to a perfect film as I’ve seen all year: ingeniously crafted, thematically consistent, and haunting in its implications.
 It’s the kind of movie that sticks with you.

-[NOTE: There has been much discussion in the comments below about the fate of Moss, about the final whereabouts of the money, and about an ambiguous scene involving Bell and Chigurh and a motel room.
-I have blog entries discussing and explaining these subjects here (Moss' fate), here (Bell & Chigurh, and the money), and here (other questions).]
+NOTE: There was much discussion in the comments (back when this website allowed comments) about the fate of Moss, about the final whereabouts of the money, and about an ambiguous scene involving Bell and Chigurh and a motel room.
+I have blog entries discussing and explaining these subjects here (Moss’ fate), here (Bell and Chigurh, and the money), and here (other questions).